 Making homemade powdered flower food is a simple and effective way to nourish and prolong the life of your fresh flowers.

-Powdered Flower Food is something you can create with just a few simple household items: sugar, baking soda, citric acid, and bleach.
+Powdered Flower Food is something you can create with just a few simple household items: sugar, baking soda, and citric acid.
 We use this recipe for our fresh cut flowers at home and can see a noticeable difference in the longevity of our flowers.

 When it comes to growing our own cut flowers, whether it’s for our floral arrangements in our Wedding Flowers, Fresh Flower Share, or just for our kitchen counter, it’s important to us that they stay vibrant and fresh for as long as possible.
 Set aside a couple of minutes to make this recipe and watch your flowers flourish and maintain their fresh cut look!